 The lesson: Personal hygiene is your best defense against all types of deadly infections.

 HIV/AIDS, first documented in the U.S. in 1981, killed almost half of its reported victims that first year.
 As the years went on, infections spread and took more lives.
 Millions of people still live with the condition today, though new cases continue to gradually decrease.
-Researchers continue to develop both treatments and preventative measures to decrease rates even more.
+Researchers continue to develop both treatments and preventive measures to decrease rates even more.

 The lesson: Developing methods to treat disease improves patients’ quality of life.
 Prevention can help individuals avoid disease altogether.